 References and further reading:

-David Aldridge is a PhD student studying phytoplankton in sub-tropical oligotrophic gyres, based at the National Oceanography Centre, Southampton (NOCS).
-He is also the editor of Words in mOcean.
+David Aldridge has a PhD in Marine Science from The National Oceanography Centre, Southampton.
+He is now planning his escape from academia.
+He is the founder and editor of Words in mOcean.